 What is this room used for?
 Think about how you position certain items to maximise the ease of use in this space?

 The kitchen work triangle is a good example of this concept.
 The kitchen work triangle is a design concept used to determine efficient kitchen layouts.
-As you know, main tasks in a home kitchen are carried out between the fridge, cooker and the sink so pathways between them should be direct and unobstructed.
+As you know, main tasks in a home kitchen are carried out between the fridge, cooker and the sink.
+Ensure pathways between them are direct and unobstructed.

 By creating an imaginary triangle between the three elements you can form an efficient and easy space to use.
 Obviously, there are exceptions to this rule however efficiency can still be achieved through well thought out configurations.